DIYbiosphere/sphere/docs/about/community.md

 **Every entry should have a manager!!**

 #### Editors
 Users who are active in the management and development of all (non-software) content should be part of the [Editors Team][gh_editors].
-As editors they are in charge of curating the database and all of its entries.
+As editors they are in charge of curating the library and all of its entries.

 Managers are not involved in discussions about the the development of the project, this is the job of the Editors.
 Managers will be braught to the discussion at later stages before implementing any changes to the structure or content of the entries.